seanj06/Burgers-R-Us-P5/DEPLOYMENT.md

   ```

 - Click Review Policy.
 - Name your policy.
-It is best practise to name your policy the same as your group. "yourgroup-policy"
+It is best practice to name your policy the same as your group. "yourgroup-policy"
-- Enter a poicy description
+- Enter a policy description
 - Click Create Policy.
 - From User Groups, select your created group.
 - Click Attach Policy.